 While the “Black Hole Sun” lyrics may not have a straightforward narrative, their dreamlike quality allows for multiple interpretations.
 Some have connected the song to occult themes, with the black hole sun acting as a metaphor for darkness and dissolution, a force that devours light and purity.
 The idea of being “washed away” by the black hole sun could be interpreted as a wish to be cleansed of sin, guilt, or the scars left by past mistakes.

-Others have seen the song as a reflection on mental health, depression, and the psychological battle between light and darkness.
-The black hole sun becomes a symbol of the overwhelming force of internal struggles, threatening to consume the individual’s sense of self.
+The song can also be seen as a message about mental health, depression, and the psychological battle between light and darkness.
+The black hole sun becomes a symbol of the overwhelming force of internal struggles, threatening to consume the individualโs sense of self.

 Songs Like “Black Hole Sun”